Snowy Tire Tracks | Pixabay

-Officially the first day of winter occurs on December 21 aka the Winter Solstice.
+The first day of winter officially occurs on December 21, also known as the Winter Solstice.
 In Big Sky Country, it often seems like winter comes a bit earlier than that.

 Proper preparation for winter is a part of the Big Sky life.
 In order to do it right, there are certain things you need to survive winter in Big Sky, including: